Dynamics of interacting bosons: a compact review

-with the initial datum $u_0$ and for some appropriate phase $\mu_t\in \R$. \end{theorem} Note, that for the leading order the phase plays no role as it does not alter the projection $|u_t\rangle \langle u_t|$.
+Note, that for the leading order the phase plays no role as it does not alter the projection $|u_t\rangle \langle u_t|$.

 The first result of the form of Theorem \ref{thm:mfleading} was obtained by Bardos, Golse and Mauser in \cite{BarGolMau-00} (with the additional condition $\langle \Psi_{N,0},H_N \Psi_{N,0}\rangle\leq CN$).
 Shortly afterwards Erd\"os and Yau obtained in \cite{ErdYau-01} the same result for initial states that had to be a product state.
 Clearly, the assumption \eqref{eq:initialstatemf} allows for more general initial states.
 We refer to \cite{BarErdGolMauYau-02} for a recap and comparison of the two papers.
-We note that the work of Erd\"os and Yau allowed to take $w(x)=1/|x|$, i.e. the Coulomb potential.
-Both these works use the BBGKY (Bogoliubov-Born-Green-Kirkwood-Yvon) hierarchy method (cf. Subsection \ref{ssec:methods}).
+We note that the work of Erd\"os and Yau allowed to take $w(x)=1/|x|$, i.e., the Coulomb potential.
+Both these works use the BBGKY (Bogoliubov--Born=-Green--Kirkwood--Yvon) hierarchy method (cf.\ Section \ref{ssec:methods}).
 In particular, the BBGKY method does not give any rates of convergence in \eqref{eq:ledingorderconvmf}.

 The question of the convergence rate has been first answered by Rodnianski and Schlein in \cite{RodSch-09}.
-Using the method of coherent states (cf. Subsection \ref{ssec:methods}) they showed that the convergence rate in \eqref{eq:ledingorderconvmf} is of the form
+Using the method of coherent states (cf.\ Section \ref{ssec:methods}) they showed that the convergence rate in \eqref{eq:ledingorderconvmf} is of the form

 for an initial state that is a product state.
 Their work included the Coulomb interaction.
 This result has been extended in \cite{KnoPic-10} by Knowles and Pickl to cover more singular potentials (in the sense of the function $w$ rather than the scaling which was still mean-field) and initial states that are not necessarily product states but satisfy the more general condition \eqref{eq:initialstatemf}.
 In their work Knowles and Pickl used a method that was developed by Pickl in \cite{Pickl-11} (which also provides a relatively simple, quantitative proof of \eqref{eq:ledingorderconvmf} for nice potentials in the mean-field setting, see also \cite{FroKnoPiz-07,AmmFalPaw-14,Liard-17,Anapolitanos-11}).